MaxwellMensah/Data-Science-Projects/Blossom Projektz/README.md

 **Stock Prediction**:

-* Analysis making predicting trends using line plots, perform dickey-fuller test, SARIMAX and correlations.
+* Analysis making predicting trends using line plots, perform dickey-fuller test.
 * Challenges: Use a lot of compute resources to run ARIMAX result, ETA !< 1hr : 50m

 ### Links to the datasets for the projects: